Badkiz: 2015: Line-up changes

 In March 2015, Yoomin announced that she had left Badkiz, and for a brief period of time Badkiz continued as a four-member group.
 In April, following an appearance on Dream Team, Jina, BomBom and Hana also departed the group.
 While it is unknown why BomBom and Hana left Badkiz, Jina left to become a soloist and re-debuted on June 26, 2015, under the stage name Jina-U with her debut single, "Oppanyong".
 BomBom announced that she will be a member of a newly debuted group, Pit-A-Pat, under Pitapat Entertainment under the stage name "Jain".

 After the departure of the four members, Zoo Entertainment announced the new members of Badkiz consisting of LuA, Haneul and K.Me.
 On August 7, 2015, Badkiz released their third digital single, "Come Closer".

-2016: Lineup changes
+2016: Line-up changes

-Member Haneul left the group shortly after the release of "Come Closer," and was replaced by two new members: Somin and U-Si.
-The new additions brought the group back up to its original count of a five-member lineup.
+Member Haneul left the group shortly after the release of "Come Closer", and was replaced by two new members: Somin and U-Si.
+The new additions brought the group back up to its original count of a five-member line-up.

-Badkiz released their fourth single, "Hothae", on August 15, 2016.
+Badkiz released their fourth single, "Hothae", on August 15, 2016, the single failed to chart.
 On November 21, 2016, Badkiz released their fifth single, a remake of their debut single, "Ear Attack", called "Ear Attack 2".

 It was later revealed that member LuA had left the group, and she would be replaced by a new member: Duna.